Cal Raleigh Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in MLB.
+- The Athletics pitching staff ranks 27th in MLB with a collective 7.7 strikeouts per nine innings.

-- Athletics pitchers combine to give up 51 total home runs at a clip of 1.7 per game (most in the league).
+- Athletics pitchers combine to give up 53 total home runs at a clip of 1.7 per game (most in baseball).

-- Sears (0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.
+- The Athletics are sending Rucinski (0-1) to the mound for his second start of the season.

-- In his most recent outing on Thursday against the Los Angeles Angels, the left-hander tossed 4 1/3 innings, giving up six earned runs while surrendering six hits.
+- His last appearance came on Saturday against the Cincinnati Reds, when the right-hander went 5 2/3 innings, surrendering three earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.